Well I've took my mom out today. In the car the DH had a Patty Loveless tape (yes I still use cassettes!! so sue me! ;) ) in the deck.

 Harlan is so rich in history and lore.
 I miss it terribly at times.
 I long for the day to go back.
 Although on some days I suspect I may never get back.
 The mountains call to my blood like no other place on earth.
 I remember climbing around the hills as a girl with my dogs and cats.
 I had a pony too that I rode around the hillside.
 We had all the water from our pump we needed, but no one else would have it.
 ROFL it was SULFUR water.
 And I'll tell anyone anywhere it's the best stuff in the entire world.

-The mountains are so dark it's surprising.
+dark it's surprising.
 I think that helps give it the richness that can't be found anywhere else.
 It's dark because of the coal.
 The trees are a dark green where anywhere else I look most greens are bright and vibrant.
 I'm going back soon.
 It's spring and I need new mountain pictures.
 Time has lost the many I took before when I lived there, watching the sunset daily.
 So it's time for new ones I think.

 So I'm posting the lyrics to You'll Never Leave Harlan Alive in honor of Spring and a wonderful area of Kentucky.
 I think it's true, that once touched by those Kentucky Mountains you'll never leave Harlan alive, because once you leave, part of you dies missing it.
 My dad didn't leave Harlan alive, and deep down neither did I.

-(listen to it on this website buy the CD and support our folk singers!
+(listen to it on this

-by the way - I've never heard Dave Cantrell until I did a search on the song- He's does a Marvelous job!)
+website buy the CD and support our folk singers!sung by Dave Cantrellby the way - I've never heard Dave Cantrell until I did a search on the song- He's does a Marvelous job!)

 You'll Never Leave Harlan Alive